LIGMATV/Awesome-Ringtone/README.md

 ---

 Want to share your thoughts about some ringtones here?
 Say it to [💬 Discussion](https://github.com/LIGMATV/Awesome-Ringtone/discussions)!
+Icons provided by [Simple Icons](https://simpleicons.org/) with [Iconify](https://iconify.design/), playable audios link delivered with [JSDelivr](https://www.jsdelivr.com/).